 Some states authorize short-time compensation for participants in worksharing plans.
 Under worksharing an employer with a reduced workload avoids layoffs by cutting employees' regular hours.
-Short-time unemployment benefits are payable to workers for the hours lost.
+Short-time unemployment benefits are payable to workers for the hours lost able in the same proportion to a full weekly benefit amount as the hours lost bear to full-time work.
+One day off, for example, would yield a benefit equal to one-fifth of the benefit for a full 5-day week of unemployment.